ebi-ait/hca-to-scea-tools/README.md

 - Is the full path to fastq files available for this dataset?
 If only bam files or SRA objects are available, you can continue to curate this dataset, using the fields: BAM URI and BAM file, or SRA URI and SRA file.
 However, this cannot currently be processed and should be uploaded to a shared folder, as opposed to SCEA's Gitlab.
 The SCEA team are working on a method to process these data types.
 For now, please see below section *Where to send the files for review?'* about uploading the MAGE-TAB to the appropriate location.

+- Does the dataset contain multiple specimen ids per donor id? the script cannot account for this currently, it will raise an error.
+A ticket has been filed to fix this so that those datasets can still be converted using the tool.

 ## Setting the environment on EC2

 Go to the hca-to-scea-tools directory and activate the environment.